lmee/A2UI-Android/specification/gulf_protocol.md

         },
         "styles": {
           "type": "object",
-          "description": "An object containing styling information for the UI.", "properties": {
+          "description": "An object containing styling information for the UI, as defined by the active Catalog.", "additionalProperties": true
-            "font": {
-              "type": "string",
-              "description": "The primary font to be used throughout the UI."
+        }
       },
-            "logoUrl": {
-              "type": "string",
-              "description": "A URL pointing to the logo image to be displayed."
+      "required": [
+        "root"
+      ]
     },
+    "updateSurface": {
+      "title": "UpdateSurface Message",
+      "description": "A schema for a updateSurface message in the GULF streaming UI protocol.", "type": "object",
+      "properties": {
-            "primaryColor": {
+        "surfaceId": {
           "type": "string",
-              "description": "The primary color for the UI, specified as a hexadecimal color code (e.g., '#00BFFF').", "pattern": "^#[0-9a-fA-F]{6}$"
-            }
-          }
-        }
+          "description": "An ID for the surface that the UI changes should be applied to.
+If this surface doesn't exist, it will be created.
+If this is not specified, the default surface will be used."
         },
-      "required": ["root"]
-    },
-    "componentUpdate": {
-      "title": "ComponentUpdate Message",
-      "description": "A schema for a ComponentUpdate message in the A2A streaming UI protocol.", "type": "object",
-      "properties": {
         "components": {
           "type": "array",
           "description": "A flat list of all component instances available for rendering.
 Components reference each other by ID.
 This property is REQUIRED.",